How To Make A Gathered Summer Skirt | Madam Sew

 Don’t you love it when you get some new fabrics in your hands?
 I made a gathered skirt for my 7 year old daughter.
 We both love it!
 She loves yellow and I like stripes :-)

-You can find the fabric on Madamsew.com.
-And I found this beautiful free pattern on Purlsoho.com.
-I love it because it’s simple and has two big pockets.
-Another big plus is: You don’t need to print the pattern.
-Just measure and cut the rectangular pieces and you can start sewing.
-How to put the different pieces together is what was most difficult but then again, I know that is not my talent.
-Maybe it’s a piece of cake for all you sewing experts :-) So, if I made it, you surely can too!
+Figuring out how to put the different pieces together was the most difficult part for me, but then again, I know that is not my talent.
+Maybe it’s a piece of cake for all you sewing experts :-) So, if I made this fun gathered skirt, you surely can too!

 Materials